Asduveneck/Useful_shells_configs_bootstraps/README.md

 ## Dealing with WSL

 I'm looking into better principles and installing helper tools.
 To that end, I have consulted a few articles.
-If you're using WSL, I recommend:
+If you're using WSL 1, I recommend:

 - [Getting Started](https://medium.com/@janelgbrandon/a-guide-for-using-wsl-for-development-d135670313a6)

-The other articles I read below aren't quite as good or they try to help you install programs.
+The other articles I read below aren't quite as good or they aren't as useful to install programs.

 - [Lukasz's blog](https://cepa.io/2018/02/10/linuxizing-your-windows-pc-part1/#getting-terminal)
 - [Nick's blog](https://nickjanetakis.com/blog/a-linux-dev-environment-on-windows-with-wsl-docker-tmux-and-vscode)